picapes/install/notes/mobile-via-dns.md

 ![my nextdns io_388a64_privacy](https://github.com/user-attachments/assets/e57a8343-e7a5-4aac-8962-d1e2d38e0aa8)

-(Turning this off because this will create issues in Renewal system and normal mobile usage)
+_(Turning this off because this may create issues in Renewal system and normal mobile usage)_

 ### Step 5
 Now goto the `Setup` tab and scroll down to **Setup Guide** and follow the steps given there according to your Mobile's OS.